electronicvisions/brainscales2-demos/1-single_neuron.rst

 this first projection, we connect the external spike source to the observed on-chip neuron population.

+.. include:: nightly_calibration.rst

+Now we can continue by defining our experiment:

 .. code:: ipython3

     @interact(exc_weight=IntSlider(min=0, max=63, step=1, value=31),